AngleProtocol/angle-docs/guides/app-guides/README.md

 ![Impersonator](/.gitbook/assets/impersonator.png)

 Obviously, it is not possible to confirm any transaction while connected on the app through an external address.
-However, they will be simulated them with Tenderly!
+However, you can simulate transactions from other addresses with Tenderly directly on the app.

 #### Transaction simulator with Tenderly

 In the App menu, you can see an eye to the right of your address.
 When lighted, you won't be prompted to confirm the transactions, but you will be redirected on Tenderly where they will be simulated and you will see a summary.

-This is very useful for users looking to test the app without actually passing transactions.
-It also helps users make sure that they are not getting scammed and the transactions happen as they should.
+This can be very useful if you're looking to test the app without actually passing transactions.
+It can helps you make sure that you are not getting scammed and that transactions are happening as they should.

 When impersonating another address, the simulation mode is active by default.
-[Here](https://dashboard.tenderly.co/public/angle/app/simulator/11a6bfca-e5bf-4928-bc34-a02aacf74921) is an example of the Tenderly simulator output when trying to close vault #6 of address `0x5004...`.